 Q: How do I submit an application for Builder Bootcamp?

-A: We will have a link to an online application (Google Doc) on this webpage from February 1-15th.
+A: We will have a link to an online application (Google Form) on this webpage from February 1-15th.
 All applications must be submitted online within the application window.

 Q: I’ve been to Girls Garage before.
 Does my daughter get any kind of preference?